Fourier-Mukai functors in the supported case: Extending natural transformations

-where all squares but $\bigstar$ are commutative.
+where all squares and trapezoids but $\bigstar$ are commutative.
 Using the same argument as above, we can take $m>N(A),N(B)$ and truncate the resolutions of $A$ and $B$ at step $m$.
-Then, applying (i) and Lemma \ref{lem:conv2}, we see that there is a unique morphism $\fun{F}_1(A)\to\fun{F}_2(B)$ completing the following diagram to a commutative square
+Then, applying (ii) and Lemma \ref{lem:conv2}, we see that there is a unique morphism $\fun{F}_1(A)\to\fun{F}_2(B)$ completing the following diagram to a commutative square

 Since $\fun{F}_2(g_0)\comp f_{i_0}^{\oplus k_0}=f_{l_0}^{\oplus h_0}\comp \fun{F}_1(g_0)$, both $\fun{F}_2(u)\comp f_A$ and $f_B\comp \fun{F}_1(u)$ have this property.
 It follows that $\fun{F}_2(u)\comp\tilde{f}(A)=\tilde{f}(B)\comp\fun{F}_1(u)$, thus proving that $\tilde{f}\colon\fun{F}_1\rest{\cat{F}}\to \fun{F}_2\rest{\cat{F}}$ is a natural transformation.
 It is clear by construction that $\tilde{f}\rest{\cat{C}}=f$ and that $\tilde{f}$ is unique with this property.